uni85/devOps/README.md

 - Use docker-compose for local integration tests:
   - Bring up dependent services with `docker-compose -f docker/docker-compose.yml up --build`
-  - Run tests with `docker-compose exec <service> pytest` or the test command used by your project.
+  - Run tests with `docker-compose exec <service> pytest` or the test command used by project.

 - Linting / formatting:
   - Shell: `shellcheck` for scripts
   - Ansible: `ansible-lint`
   - Terraform: `terraform fmt` and `terraform validate`
   - YAML: `yamllint`

-- Unit tests:
-  - Place unit tests in `tests/unit/` and run `pytest` (or your chosen framework).

 ---